Last updated: 2026-04-15

 The 2025 Toyota RAV4 earns an Excellent 84/100 reliability score.
 2025 is the last model year of the Fifth generation (XA50).

-Its complaint rate (1 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 1 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 See also the 2024 Toyota RAV4 for an earlier comparison.